-11 ( Human intervention); Hill walking and off road cycling (in Terrain One and Two); Hovercrafting; Snowsports (except artificial slopes and nursery slopes); All water activities, except swimming, on class B1, B2, B3 or A waters; All motorised water activities and SCUBA activities on class C waters.
-They need to apply directly to the relevant activity assessor for a permit.
-The application form and further information on how to find an assessor can be found at scouts.org.uk/activitypermits or in Adventurous Activity Permit Scheme - applicant's guide.
-Managing parties during the activity, including the leader in charge principle Can you outline the role and responsibilities of the leader in charge?
-Total in charge principle Responsible for overseeing the safety of the activity and coordinating all adults and young people.
-Ensure that all adults are clear on what they need to do, and that young people have been given clear instructions, guidance and rules.
-Responsible for ensuring that registers and headcounts are carried out.
-Responsible for the allocation of roles to specific adults and checking that those adults are aware of their specific responsibilities.
-Can you outline why it is important to ensure that every Scouting event or activity has a designated leader in charge?
-All meetings, events or activities must have a designated leader in charge to ensure that there is an adult with a clear overview of safety in a given situation.
-Having a designated leader in charge helps to minimise risk and avoid confusion, as accidents can happen when there isn't a leader clearly looking after safety issues.
-The identity of the leader in charge should be communicated to all adults and young people involved.
-Planning suitable activities, with appropriate risk assessment and communication What is a risk assessment and why is it important?
-A risk assessment is an assessment of potential hazards so that they can be minimised and/or avoided.
+Human intervention); Hill walking and off road cycling (in Terrain One and Two); Hovercrafting; Snowsports (except artificial slopes and nursery slopes); All water activities, except swimming,

+Terrain One and Two); Hovercrafting; Snowsports (except artificial slopes and nursery slopes); All water activities, except swimming,

+Snowsports (except artificial slopes and nursery slopes); All water activities, except swimming,

+nursery slopes);All water activities, except swimming,

+All water activities, except swimming,

+on class B1, B2, B3 or A waters;

+All motorised water activities and

+SCUBA activities on class C waters.

+They need to apply directly to the

+relevant activity assessor for a permit.

+The application form and further

+information on how to find an assessor

+can be found at

+scouts.org.uk/activitypermits or in

+Adventurous Activity Permit Scheme -

+applicant's guide.

+naging parties during Can you outline the role and

+activity, including the responsibilities of the leader in charge?

+der in charge principle

+Responsible for overseeing the safety of

+the activity and coordinating all adults

+and young people.

+Ensure that all adults are clear on what

+they need to do, and that young people

+have been given clear instructions,

+guidance and rules.

+Responsible for ensuring that registers

+and headcounts are carried out.

+Responsible for the allocation of roles to

+specific adults and checking that those adults are aware of their specific

+responsibilities.

+· · · · · · · · · · · · · · · · · · ·

+Can you outline why it is important to

+ensure that every Scouting event or

+activity has a designated leader in charge?

+All meetings, events or activities must

+have a designated leader in charge to

+ensure that there is an adult with a clear

+overview of safety in a given situation.

+Having a designated leader in charge

+helps to minimise risk and avoid

+confusion, as accidents can happen when

+1

+there isn't a leader clearly looking after safety issues.

+The identity of the leader in charge

+should be communicated to all adults and

+young people involved.

+Planning suitable What is a risk assessment and why is it Activities - Risk

+activities, with appropriate risk assessment and important?
+Assessment FS120000

+communication A risk assessment is an assessment of

+potential hazards so that they can be minimised and/or avoided.

 How would you carry out a risk assessment for an activity or event?

-Use the five-step process: Look for hazards Decide who might be harmed and how Evaluate risk Record findings Review assessment Can you explain why it is important to carry our risk assessment during an activity?
-Risk assessment during activities (dynamic risk assessment) is important is essential to ensure that any changes to circumstances or conditions are effectively responded to.
-Activities - Risk Assessment FS120000 How can you promote a culture of safety, and support communications locally?
-Review safety procedures regularly Review any accidents or incidents that occur Safety on the agenda at all meetings Leading by example and learning from experience Following processes and rules carefully.
-Promoting risk assessment Communicating about safety Safety - Practical Tips FS320012 Safety checklists
+Use the five-step process: • Look for hazards

+Decide who might be harmed and how

+Evaluate risk

+Record findings

+Review assessment

+Can you explain why it is important to

+carry our risk assessment during an

+activity?

+Risk assessment during activities

+(dynamic risk assessment) is important is

+essential to ensure that any changes to

+circumstances or conditions are

+effectively responded to.

+How can you promote a culture of Safety - Practical Tips

+safety, and support communications locally?
+FS320012

+Safety checklists

+Review safety procedures regularly

+Review any accidents or incidents that occur

+Safety on the agenda at all meetings

+Leading by example and learning from

+experience

+Following processes and rules carefully

+carefully.Promoting risk assessment

+Communicating about safety